No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Cameron Valley Tea House 2

 There’s no doubt that the second tea house is bigger to comfortably fit more visitors!
-It can be noisy here with a lack of staff to clean the tables.
+It can be noisy here though but the food is better here in our opinion.

-But visitors will appreciate the larger parking lot.
+Visitors will also appreciate the larger parking lot.

 - Location: 34.5, Mile Cameron Highlands, Tanah Rata, 39000 Cameron Highlands, Pahang